VasilisG/FlappyBirdClone/README.md

 # Flappy Bird Clone
 This is a Flappy Bird clone, made in Javascript, using the [Phaser](https://phaser.io/download/release/2.6.2) framework.
+It's my first attempt to create a game using the specific framework.

 ### Screenshots